yegor256/blog/_posts/2019/nov/2019-11-05-revolutionary-evolution.md

 architecture was still bad, but it was not "our" architecture anymore.
 It was something we inherited from the past and we were committed to changing it ... eventually.

+{% quote Don’t wait until your boss changes your title, start building a team of supporters. %}

 My first and primary objective was not to fix the architecture, but to build a _coalition_ of supporters, and it was achieved.